-- Staff will obtain an appraisal from a qualified appraiser to estimate the market value of the land together with any injurious affection, where applicable. - If the owner accepts the Town's appraisal, compensation for the market value of the land and injurious affection will be based on the Town's appraisal. - In the event the owner disagrees with the Town's appraisal, the owner or its legal representative may provide Town staff with its own market value information which ordinarily will include an appraisal prepared under relevant terms of reference from a qualified land appraiser (AACI or CRA) in support of their estimate of the compensation.
+- Staff will obtain an appraisal from a qualified appraiser to estimate the market value of the land together with any injurious affection, where applicable. - If the owner accepts the Town's appraisal, compensation for the market value of the land and injurious affection will be based on the Town's appraisal. - o In the event the owner disagrees with the Town's appraisal, the owner or its legal representative may provide Town staff with its own market value information which ordinarily will include an appraisal prepared under relevant terms of reference from a qualified land appraiser (AACI or CRA) in support of their estimate of the compensation.
 The Manager of Realty Services will review the owner's appraisal and recommend the appropriate compensation based on the two appraisals and, where warranted, seek further advice from the Town's appraiser.
-The final compensation amount will require the approval of the CAO in consultation with the Realty Services Committee.
+The final compensation amount will require the approval of the CAO in consultation with the Realty Services Committee, subject to the monetary thresholds set out below.